 Why Do Hackers Target Law Firms?

 Simple!
-The normally weak cybersecurity of law firms makes them an irresistible, lucrative, and easy target for hackers.
-Not only are they a goldmine for highly sensitive corporate, financial, and personal data, but most law firms don’t know where the threats are coming for much less being prepared to defend themselves.
+The typically weak cybersecurity of law firms makes them an irresistible, lucrative, and easy target for hackers.
+Not only are they a goldmine for highly sensitive corporate, financial, and personal data, but most law firms don’t know where the threats are coming from, much less how to defend themselves.

 The Evidence Is Clear